 composer require nette/robot-loader

-Like the Google robot crawls and indexes websites, RobotLoader crawls all PHP scripts and records what classes and interfaces were found in them.
-These records are then saved in cache and used during all subsequent requests.
-You just need to specify what directories to index and where to save the cache:
+Similar to how the Google robot crawls and indexes web pages, the RobotLoader goes through all PHP scripts and notes which classes, interfaces, traits and enums it found.
+It then stores the results in cache for use in subsequent requests.
+You just need to specify which directories it should go through and where to store the cache:

-$loader = new Nette\Loaders\RobotLoader; // directories to be indexed by RobotLoader (including subdirectories) $loader->addDirectory(__DIR__ . '/app'); $loader->addDirectory(__DIR__ . '/libs'); // use 'temp' directory for cache $loader->setTempDirectory(__DIR__ . '/temp'); $loader->register(); // Run the RobotLoader
+$loader = new Nette\Loaders\RobotLoader; // Directories for RobotLoader to index (including subdirectories) $loader->addDirectory(__DIR__ . '/app'); $loader->addDirectory(__DIR__ . '/libs'); // Set caching to the 'temp' directory $loader->setTempDirectory(__DIR__ . '/temp'); $loader->register(); // Activate RobotLoader

-$loader->excludeDirectory('temp') (it can be called
+$loader->excludeDirectory('temp') (can be called

-multiple times or you can pass multiple directories).
+multiple times or pass multiple directories).

-Inside Nette application, where
+Inside Nette Application, where

 $configurator is used in